dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 will be a subtype of the representation type of `V`.*

-The run-time representation of a type argument which is an extension type `V` is the corresponding instantiated representation type.
+The run-time representation of a type argument which is an extension type `V` is the run-time representation of the corresponding instantiated representation type.

+*This wording ensures that we unfold the instantiated representation type recursively, until it is a non-extension type that does not contain any subterms which are extension types.*

-*This means that an extension type and the underlying representation type are considered as being the same type at run time.
+*Moreover, this means that an extension type and the underlying representation type are considered as being the same type at run time.
 So we can freely use a cast to introduce or discard the extension type, as the static type of an instance, or as a type argument in the static type of a data structure or function involving the extension type.*

 A type test, `o is U` or `o is!
 U`, and a type cast, `o as U`, where `U` is or contains an extension type, is performed at run time as a type